Frequently Asked Questions

 Can my school, camp or group come visit?

-We schedule school visits in the fall and spring on weekday mornings, and camp visits on various mornings in the summer.
-See the school visits page for more info or email email@example.com.
-For fall 2020, we plan on offering virtual farm visits for schools groups.
+We schedule school visits in the fall and spring on weekday mornings.
+See the school visits page for more info or email firstname.lastname@example.org.
 We also work with groups who want to arrange community service days for their staff – see the volunteer section of our website for additional information.

 When can I drop off compost?
 What do you accept?